CodeReclaimers/neat-python/docs/module_summaries.rst

     Contains the list of current valid activation functions, including methods for adding and getting them.

 .. py:module:: attributes
-   :synopsis: Deals with attributes used by genes.
+   :synopsis: Deals with :term:`attributes` used by genes.

 attributes
 -------------